artshllk/artshllk/README.md

 I'm a passionate QA Automation Engineer with a background in frontend development and hands-on experience in both manual and automated testing.
 I’ve worked with teams across the globe, helping build reliable, scalable, and efficient test infrastructures using modern tools and best practices.

-🧠 _Fun fact: I might be slightly addicted to the gym - testing code by day, lifting weights by night._
+🧠 _Fun fact: I might be addicted to the gym - testing code by day, lifting weights by night._

 ---